The mutation process on the ancestral line under selection: The type process on the ancestral line

-Consider the ASG decorated with the mutation events but without pruning and start it with all $N$ individuals of the population, rather than with a single individual as assumed so far, see Figure~\ref{ancline}.
-In analogy with the start with a single line, this captures all potential ancestors of the $N$ individuals.
-Since the corresponding line-counting process is positive recurrent, it will, with probability $1$, reach a state with just a single line (a \emph{bottleneck}) in finite time.
-At this point (at the latest), all individuals in the population share a common ancestor.
-The line of true ancestors leading back into the past from the most recent common ancestor onwards is defined as the \emph{common ancestor line} \citep{Fearnhead, Taylor07, len}.
-The \emph{common ancestor type process} is the mutation process on this very line, in the forward direction of time.
 The ancestral line together with its type can be constructed via a two-step (backward-forward) scheme in any finite time window $[0,T]$, in a way analogous to that described below \eqref{pldASG_finite_rates}.
 To this end, denote by $t,r\in[0,T]$ the forward and backward running time, respectively (i.e. $r=T-t$).
 Run the pLD-ASG from time $r=0$ until time $r=T$ started with the $N$ lines, assign a type to each of the ${L}_T^N$ lines by sampling without replacement from $(N-Y_0^N,Y_0^N)$, determine the ancestral line at time $r=T$ (as the lowest type-$0$ line if there is such a line, or the immune line otherwise), and propagate types and ancestry forward as in the original Moran model until time $r=0$.
 At any time $r$, the true ancestral line is, by construction, the lowest type-$0$ line if there is such a line, or the immune line otherwise.
-Note that, if there are no bottlenecks in the pLD-ASG in $[0,T]$, the so-constructed ancestral line may not be the ancestor of all the lines at time $r=0$, but it will eventually be the ancestor of all their descendants.
+Note that, if there are no bottlenecks in the pLD-ASG in $[0,T]$, the so-constructed ancestral line may not be the ancestor of all the lines at time $r=0$, but for large $T$, the pLD-ASG will experience a bottleneck with high probability, thus ensuring the entire population at time $r=0$ to descend from our ancestral line.